Hancock Street, Ellsworth, 1933

 Purchase a reproduction of this item on VintageMaineImages.com.

-This postcard depicts the devastation left on Hancock Street in the wake of the great Ellsworth fire of 1933.
-The fire began on Sunday, May 7th, 1933 when it was set by Norman Moore in the Bijou Theater.
-The fire would ultimately destroy one hundred and thirty buildings, or most of Ellsworth's downtown.
+This postcard shows the devastation left on Hancock Street in the wake of the great Ellsworth fire of May 7, 1933 that burned most of downtown.

 - Title: Hancock Street, Ellsworth, 1933